 Your employee should provide you with a “Fitness to Work Note” if their sickness lasts more than seven days.
 If you are in any doubt contact your payroll officer.

-You should contact Services for Independent Living Payroll if your employee tells you that she is pregnant.
+You should contact Services for Independent Living Payroll if your employee tells you that they is pregnant.
 We will then arrange for the appropriate forms to be completed and the correct employment advice given.

 If your employee is entitled to Statutory Maternity Pay (SMP) we will process this as part of your payroll.